 The trail starts right next to the parking lot on the west side of Lake Del Valle.
 It gets off to a good start, climbing steeply through attractive oak woods.
 Del Valle has some of the most attractive woodland of any East Bay park and the woods here are especially dense and lush, growing out of a groundcover of grass.

-The woods soon thin out, though, and the trail breaks out into chaparral.
-After this point the scenery is a little more mundane.
+The woods soon thin out, though, and the trail breaks out into more mundane chaparral for the next mile.

-The first ridge, Rocky Ridge, is covered with attractive oak woodland, although the oaks are much more sparse in this area.
+The first ridge, Rocky Ridge, is dotted with attractive blue oaks and offers some nice views of the remote hills and valleys to the east.
 The road levels out for a while, a welcome relief, before beginning a descent to a creek.
 Shortly before the creek the road becomes a singletrack trail.

-The trail follows the creek for a few yards, then crosses it and begins the climb known as 'Big Burn', which is really the main event of this hike.
-Singletrack trails aren't very common in the East Bay parks, so it's certainly a pleasure to tackle a long singletrack climb like this.
+The trail follows the creek for a few yards, then crosses it and begins the climb known as “Big Burn”, which is really the main event of this hike.
+The trail is clear and in pretty good condition given how remote it is, but it’s still narrow and steep; in some areas, abundant poison oak overhangs the trail.
+Even so, singletrack trails aren’t very common in the East Bay parks, so it’s certainly a pleasure to tackle a long singletrack climb like this.
 At first the trail climbs through dense maple and bay laurel forest, but this is soon replaced with oak forest with a few patches of denser mixed woodland.

-You could turn around at Schlieper Rock and you wouldn't miss much; after this point the scenery isn't as good.
+You could turn around at Schlieper Rock and you wouldn’t miss much, since after this point the scenery isn’t as good.